Paying for care

 We ask that we are advised at least six months in advance of any anticipated changes to your funding situation.
 You are obliged to notify us before your assets reach the financial threshold (the threshold that would require you to have a financial assessment by your commissioning authority).

-You can reserve a specific bedroom before you moving in; a fee and separate agreement to the main move-in contract can be signed if you wish to do this.
+You can reserve a specific bedroom before you moving in; a fee and a separate agreement to the main move-in contract can be signed if you wish to do this.

-Fees are reviewed annually and updated in accordance with Retail Price Index (RPI) and all relevant legislative increases such as National Minimum Wage, pensions etc. Changes are applied on 1 April and 28 days’ notice will be provided before change is applied.
+Fees are reviewed annually and updated in accordance with Retail Price Index (RPI) and all relevant legislative increases such as National Minimum Wage, pensions etc. Changes are applied on 1 April and 28 days’ notice will be provided before the change is applied.

 12 Week Property Disregard

-This is a financial plan which gives people wishing to release money from their home the opportunity to ‘sell off’ part of their estate, in return for a sum of money.
+This is a financial plan which gives people wishing to release money from their home the opportunity to ‘sell-off’ part of their estate, in return for a sum of money.
 It is very important that if you choose to do this, that you seek independent financial advice before making any decisions.